ifundeasy/hapijs-realworld-example-app/README.md

 - The `{ auth: { mode: 'optional', strategy: 'jwt' } }` config options in the same way as `{ auth: 'jwt' }`, but will *not* return a 401 status code if the request cannot be authenticated (JWT must be valid).
 - The `{ auth: 'try', strategy: 'jwt' }` similar to `optional` but invalid JWT will pass with `request.auth.isAuthenticated` set to `false` and `request.auth.credentials` set to `null`.

+To access restricted API, create an user then, you'll get its access token by calling api/users/login.

 # Error Handling

  HapiJS use [Boom](https://github.com/hapijs/boom) for errors response that use a particular format response, so we need to reformat it, to meet the Backend API specs errors handling section.
-So we added a `preResponse` server extension, to reformat it in `lib/modules/api/index.js`.
+So we added a `preResponse` server extension, to reformat it in `modules/api/index.js`.

 # Validations